BMA Seminary seeks to make seminary possible for anyone, regardless of their financial abilities.

 The Seminary has approved programs for students who receive educational assistance allowances from the Veteran’s Administration.
 Contact the Dean’s Office for details.

 Students are to pay their tuition and fees in full upon registration.
 However, when severe financial difficulties exist, the student may make other arrangements with the Business Manager.
-Contact the Business Office to discuss what payment options may be available to you.
+All installment payment plans are subject to a Payment Plan Fee and must be approved by the Business Manager.
+The following guidelines shall apply: